Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Introduction

-To bridge the gap between robust and private ML model training, we evaluate the certified robustness of private models and improve it by integrating state-of-the-art techniques~\cite{wong2018provable, raghunathan2018certified} with DP training.
-CR provides probabilistic guarantees that perturbations of a certain magnitude will not change a model's prediction, regardless of what attack strategy (known or yet unknown) is used to modify the test inputs, and thereby provides future-proof robustness guarantees.
-A common approach for certifying robustness is \emph{randomized smoothing}, where a classifier's outputs are averaged over a distribution surrounding the test point \cite{lecuyer2019certified,li2019certified, cohen2019}.
+To quantify robustness, we focus on test-time \emph{certified robustness} (CR)~\citep{wong2018provable, raghunathan2018certified}, which provides probabilistic guarantees that perturbations of a certain magnitude will not change a model's prediction, regardless of what attack strategy is used to modify the inputs.
+A common approach for certifying robustness is \emph{randomized smoothing}, where a classifier's outputs are averaged over a distribution surrounding the data point \citep{lecuyer2019certified,li2019certified, cohen2019}.

-While DP and CR are the most promising standards for providing future-proof privacy and robustness guarantees respectively, their intersection has seen little attention.
-Recent works \cite{phan2019, phan2020scalable, tang2021two} propose adding noise or adversarial examples while training to improve CR guarantees, but lack the flexibility to incorporate state-of-the-art methods for non-private training~\cite{wong2018provable, raghunathan2018certified}, and usually rely on training additional network components.
-We aim to provide CR guarantees within the standard DP training framework, overcoming several challenges in doing so.
+Unfortunately, the two aims of providing DP and CR guarantees are in conflict, both empirically and conceptually.
+The clipping and noise addition used in DP training can impede the convergence of models~\citep{tramer2021differentially} and yield decision boundaries that are less smooth~\citep{hayes2022learning}, negatively impacting robustness~\citep{fawzi2018empirical}.
+There is also substantial empirical evidence that providing privacy guarantees is in tension with robustness \citep{boenisch2021gradient, tursynbek2021robustness}.
+Integrating robustness measures into private training remains challenging because most methods to increase robustness use random or adversarial augmentations of training data points, which do not align well with DP training.
+Conceptually, augmenting an input increases the sensitivity of private training to it, and thereby provides additional avenues for information leakage.
+From a practical viewpoint, since gradients are computed on a per-example basis for DP, augmentations drastically increase the time and memory costs of training.

+\paragraph{Present Work.} We study the possible pitfalls of combining DP and CR.
+Through our analysis and ablation studies combining randomized smoothing techniques with DP training, we show that standard DP training of ML models is insufficient to provide strong CR results.
+Surprisingly, we find that prior complex methods used to regularize models to improve CR are unnecessary \citep{phan2019, phan2020scalable, tang2021two}.
+Instead, we propose DP-CERT, a straightforward and adaptable framework for integrating CR into standard DP training which effectively incorporates augmentations while managing the additional privacy risks.
+Compared to the few existing approaches for integrating DP and CR, our proposed DP-CERT method is simpler, more flexible, and does not require extra network components.
+This decreased complexity is important for the widespread adoption of private and robust ML.
+DP-CERT even surpasses the state-of-the-art robustness guarantees on CIFAR10 under equivalent privacy guarantees.